CHETHAN843/CHETHAN843/README.md

 - 👋 Hi, I’m @CHETHAN G
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning b.
+- 🌱 I’m currently pursuing b.
 Tech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...